Data-Centric Foundation Models in Computational Healthcare: A Survey

-Current multi-modal FMs predominantly focus on language and vision, given their ubiquitous use as the most common modalities.
-For FM applications in the healthcare field, there are only a handful of examples including molecules~\cite{liu2023moleculestm}, genomics~\cite{ding2023pathology}, electrocardiogram~\cite{chang2023classification}, electroencephalogram~\cite{cui2023neuro}, and tabular data~\cite{wang2023meditab}.
+In domain-specific settings, multimodal copilots and agentic systems are expanding beyond image-text tasks to oral health, ophthalmology, pathology workflows, biosignals, and 3D neuro/cardiac imaging, which further emphasizes temporal context curation and workflow-level evaluation~\cite{lu2024multimodal,ecglmunderstanding2025_a9510e52,caro2023brainlm}.
+Detailed modality-specific examples are provided in \appref{appendix:ext-modality}.
 We believe that joint-modal pre-training techniques, combined with LLMs' logical reasoning capabilities, could benefit healthcare data fusion of modalities beyond the scope of language and vision.